AviatrixSystems/Docs/HowTos/Controller_Login_SAML_Config.rst

           If everything is configured correctly, once you have authenticated you will be redirected to the dashboard's controller.

-OpenVPN is a registered trademark of OpenVPN Inc.

 .. |logoAlias1| replace::  Aviatrix logo with red background
 .. _logoAlias1: https://www.aviatrix.com/news/press-kit/logo-aviatrix.png